How To #10: 12 Steps To Celebrity Event Sponsorships

 The Event Activation

-Sponsoring celebrity events is one of the lowest cost and fastest turnaround options for brand managers to obtain tangible assets that can be shared with consumers, news outlets and retail distributors to impact sales.
+Sponsoring celebrity events is one of the lowest cost and fastest turnaround options for brand managers to obtain tangible assets that can be shared with consumers, news outlets, and retail distributors to impact sales.

-Events attract top tier press, and provide content takeaways that can easily be seeded to press.
+Events attract top-tier press and provide content takeaways that can easily be seeded to press.
 Events also provide the opportunity to create brand advocates and build relationships with attending celebrities.

-Celebrity event activations range from film festivals, fashion shows, award shows, premiere parties, celebrity birthdays, charities and custom events.
+Celebrity event activations range from film festivals, fashion shows, award shows, premiere parties, celebrity birthdays, charities, and custom events.

 1. Source Relevant Events

 Celebrity events occur almost every week of the year, and the larger events align with major Hollywood happenings.
-Brand managers should ensure that whichever event is partnered with, there is an organic reason, and the event should support the brand as much as the reverse being true.
+Brand managers should ensure that whichever event is partnered with, there is an organic reason, and the event should support the brand as much as the reverse is true.

 • Look for charity events that are being hosted by celebrities.
 Not only is involvement in a 501(c)3 a tax deduction, if the partnership truly resonates with the brand there is great PR value.

 • Around every major televised Award Show official and non-official event sponsorships exist.
 Sample options include this list.
 Determine if being part of the “Official” event is worth the cache.
-If the “Official” event is being held at the same location as the event, always choose that event option if the category is available and the price tag a fit.
+If the “Official” event is being held at the same location as the event, always choose that event option if the category is available and the price tag is a fit.
 These “Official” events will have a higher caliber of celebrity attendance as the celebrities will go through the lounge during one of their rehearsal breaks.
 Otherwise, choose wisely – some of the non-official event producers do an excellent job at wrangling celebrities and ensuring a strong branding opportunity – others, not so much.

 • Most film festivals typically have both official and non-official celebrity gifting suites as part of the event where brands can provide sampling and directly engage with attending celebrities.

-• Dependent upon brand category, there are opportunities to align with celebrities who are on book tours promoting their recent works.
+• Depending upon the brand category, there are opportunities to align with celebrities who are on book tours promoting their recent works.
 Sampling can occur during press junkets or book readings, and contests can be run through social media.
 Brands can actually help ‘make’ these events and have high stake ownership.

-• Every sports team has a charity extension, and their sports heroes offer a fantastic regional and well as national footprint for brand partnerships – without the high endorsement price tag, and provide introductions to potential future larger individual partnerships.
+• Every sports team has a charity extension, and their sports heroes offer a fantastic regional as well as national footprint for brand partnerships – without the high endorsement price tag, and provide introductions to potential future larger individual partnerships.

 • Many athletes – and some actors - support charity causes with smaller private events, including golf or poker tournaments.
-These events offer brands to participate as auction items, be placed in gift bags or serve as ‘grand prizes.’
-Actors and musicians are also major sports enthusiasts, and attend many of these events.
+These events offer brands to participate as auction items, be placed in gift bags, or serve as ‘grand prizes.’
+Actors and musicians are also major sports enthusiasts and attend many of these events.

 2. Be On Hand To Activate The Event

-Whether the brand manager hires an agency to coordinate and activate the event elements, or if the brand team chooses to send their own people to run it, brand managers should be absolutely sure to have someone on hand to oversee the event, and never simply have the event producer handle the activation.
+Whether the brand manager hires an agency to coordinate and activate the event elements, or the brand team chooses to send their own people to run it, brand managers should be absolutely sure to have someone on hand to oversee the event, and never simply have the event producer handle the activation.
 The event producer has too much going on to make sure celebrities are wrangled at the right moment, and that every publicist or editor attending walks away with a media kit and solid information.
 Nor will they be able to speak effectively and cover all the important marketing points.

 3. Design The Layout

-The sampling table should have products on display that are not part of the giveaways, to ensure there is never a gap during a photo perfect moment.
+The sampling table should have products on display that are not part of the giveaways, to ensure there is never a gap during a photo-perfect moment.

-Table cards that also include the brands hashtags should be present, so that wandering attendees and celebs easily can see social media handles and the relevant call to action.
+Table cards that also include the brand's hashtags should be present so that wandering attendees and celebs easily can see social media handles and the relevant call to action.

 Celebrity invite to brand event ebook